Fast for a tablet that's only $150. Easily integrates with Amazon accounts and Alexa.

 - And the obvious one — you can save some serious coin

-Pro tip: the best cheap tablets usually come with either 16GB or 32GB, but the price difference is often as little as $10.
-Spend the extra money, as you’ll want as much power and memory as possible.
+Pro Tip: the best cheap tablets usually come with either 32GB or 64GB of storage, and the price difference can be as little as $10.
+Spend the extra money, as you’ll want as much space for apps as possible (these things fill up quicker than you think).

 1. Amazon Fire HD 10

 You don’t have to spend a lot of money to get premium features like Alexa hands-free voice commands and a 1080p display.
-This tablet is great for watching your favorite shows and surfing the web, especially with the 2.0 GHz processor that is faster than both the HD 8 and 7.
-And you can do so for up to 12 hours before it needs a recharge.
-For only $150, it’s a pretty fire deal.
-Supplies are currently low thanks to stay-at-home orders, so snag one of these budget tablets while you still can.
+This newly updated Amazon tablet is great for watching your favorite shows and surfing the web, especially with the 2.0 GHz octa-core processor that is faster than both the HD 8 and 7.
+And you can get 12-hours of use before it needs a recharge.
+For only $150, it’s a pretty . . . ahem . . . fire deal.

 2. Samsung Galaxy Tab A